ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Getting-latest-version-of-BrainFANS.md

 # Create a copy/clone of the online repository found on GitHub
 git clone https://github.com/ejh243/BrainFANS.git
 ```

+## Getting the latest version of the repository

 For subsequent contributions, navigate to the location of your **personal** BrainFANS repository and pull the latest changes: